 Although any OLAP system draws on a multidimensional cube structure there are several types of them.
 Here we are mentioning only most well-known ones:

 MOLAP is considered to be a standard form of OLAP and as a rule, mentioned as OLAP.
 Data in this type of system is stored in a multidimensional array but not in a relational database.
-The system requires pre-computation and pre-calculation before being run.
+The system requires pre-computation before being run.